hexabyte23/QuarkTx/Doc/radio.md

 You must first install the arduino software (IDE) from the official arduino site <http://www.arduino.cc> in download section. then, get a copy of QuarkTx source code from <https://github.com/hexabyte23/QuarkTx> by using `Download ZIP` button or by using [GitHub desktop](https://desktop.github.com).

-Once the source code put in your local PC/Mac, you can then doubleclick on Radio/Radio.ino file.
-Arduino software will be automatically opened, and Radio.ino source file will be displayed.
+Once the source code put in your local PC/Mac, you can doubleclick on Radio/Radio.ino file.
+Arduino software will automatically be opened, and Radio.ino source file displayed.

 >For **Arduino Nano** user
 >